bcbio/bcbio-nextgen/docs/contents/pipelines.rst

 <http://bcb.io/2015/03/05/cancerval/>`_ on the approach and validation.

 The standard variant outputs (``sample-caller.vcf.gz``) for tumor calling emphasize somatic differences, those likely variants unique to the cancer.
-If you'd like to also call likely germline mutations see the documentation on specifying a germline caller: :ref:`somatic-w-germline-variants`.
+If you have a tumor-only sample and GEMINI data installed, it will also output ``sample-caller-germline.vcf.gz``, which tries to identify germline background mutations based on presence in public databases.
+If you have tumor/normal data and would like to also call likely germline mutations see the documentation on specifying a germline caller: :ref:`somatic-w-germline-variants`.

 We're actively working on improving calling to better account for the